NY Online Casinos

 Can you play slots online in NY?

 As mentioned, all types of online casino games are illegal in New York — for now.
 However, new sweepstakes casinos such as Funzpoints and social casino sites such as LuckyLand Slots and Chumba Casino offer a version of online slot games that are legal in New York.
 They are similar to slots found at online casinos in NJ.
-You can also take a trip to nearby New Jersey or Pennsylvania, where all forms of online casino gaming are legal.
+You can also take a trip to nearby states to gamble at NJ casinos or PA casinos.

 Will NY regulate online casinos in the future?